Travinkel/TempoForge/README.md

 - Layer in automated frontend testing with Vitest and React Testing Library.

 ## Agentic Development Note
-This project makes deliberate use of agentic AI prompts for refactoring, documentation, and code organization in order to accelerate iteration while maintaining reviewer transparency.
+This project uses agentic AI prompts for refactoring, documentation, and code organization to accelerate iteration while maintaining reviewer transparency.